Old Habits Die Hard: How Conversational History Geometrically Traps LLMs: The Probabilistic Perspective

 \Cref{tab:Probabilistic results on consistent datasets} shows that models consistently exhibit carryover effects, as evidenced by high self-transition probabilities $P(s_{\ph} \mid s_{\ph})$ and $P(s_{\noph} \mid s_{\noph})$.
 The mean trace value across datasets is $1.31$, substantially exceeding $1$, which provides probabilistic evidence of \snowballing{}.
 This elevated trace confirms phenomenon state dependence within models: conversational history systematically biases subsequent outputs towards maintaining the state.

 Interestingly, even when the trace value is close to $1$, we observe strong \snowballing{} for some transitions.
-Namely, on NaturalQA hallucinations reinforce future hallucinations, while on TriviaQA the converse is true.
+Namely, on NaturalQA, hallucinations reinforce future hallucinations, while on TriviaQA the converse is true.
 Absence of Sycophancy also strongly indicates future absence of it.
 Finally, refusal exhibits the highest trace value, indicating that a clear delineation of the phenomenon within the model \citep{arditi2024refusal} could reinforce stronger \snowballing{}.
-Appendix \ref{appendix: Same question different answer} shows similar causal results of \snowballing{}.